RoboKafka/Resume_2024/README.md

 ## Work Experience

-### WD Meats - Digital Manufacturing and Automation Lead
+### WD Meats - Digital Manufacturing and Automation Assocaite
 Belfast, Northern Ireland
 November 2022 - On Going
 - Designed, programmed, and deployed a tamping system using PLC Opta and affiliated sensors for the roast line, potentially decreasing labor by 3 operators and saving about £60,000 a year.